l-dfa/base_rstblog/docs/source/index.rst

 -----------------------

 This project is developed using Django_, a web framework based on the Python_ language.
-And this fact is important to you *only if you wish to modify how the project work*.
+This fact is important to you *only if you wish to modify how the project work*.
 In other words if you need to change the programming code of the project.